Gyro gunsight: German developments

 Approximately 200 of the sights were installed into Fw 190 and Me 262 fighters for field testing.
-The pilots reported that attacks from 20 degrees deflection were possible, and that although the maximum range of the EZ 42 was stated as approximately 1,000 meters, several enemy aircraft were shot down from a combat distance of 1,500 meters.
-The EZ 42 was compared with the Allied G.G.S. from a captured P-47 Thunderbolt in September 1944 in Germany.
+The pilots reported that attacks from 20 degrees deflection were possible.
+The EZ 42 was compared with an allied model from a captured P-47 Thunderbolt in September 1944 in Germany.
 Both sights were tested in the same Fw 190, and by the same pilot.
-The conclusion was critical of the moving graticule of the G.G.S., which could be obscured by the target.
-Compared to the EZ 42, the Allied sight's prediction angle was found on average to be 20% less accurate, and vary by 1% per degree.
-Tracking accuracy with the G.G.S. measured as the mean error of the best 50% of pictures was 20% worse than with the EZ 42.
-Under postwar interrogation, German technical staff said that they felt that the trial methodology was inadequate, while RAE assessed the results to be of doubtful validity, noting in addition that the German system would be subject to considerable altitude and temperature sensitivity.
+The Germans preferred the solid ring of the moving portion of their reticle to the allies' arrangement of 6 dots, and felt that the center dot on the allied sight could obscure the target at long range.
+The Germans attempted to compare the accuracy of the two systems.
+Compared to the EZ 42, the Allied sight's prediction angle was found on average to be 20% less accurate versus the calculated "ideal" lead angle.
+However, a post-war RAE whitepaper assessed the results to be of doubtful validity due to the Germans' inaccurate understanding of U.S. .50 machine gun ballistics, and also questioned the methodology of calculating the target's flight path from gun camera stills.
+The same report suggests that the design of the EZ 42 would have led to significant altitude and temperature sensitivity, although this is not based on testing.
 The British were also very critical of the "extremely simple" training offered on usage of the sights.

 In actual operation amongst Me 262 combat units, the sights did not live up to the promise.
-Postwar questioning of JV 44 pilots found that faulty installation made the sights useless, and so the devices were locked to function as basic reflector sights.
+Postwar questioning of JV 44 pilots found that faulty installation often made the sights useless, and many pilots kept the sight caged to function as a basic reflector sight.

 Major Rudolf Sinner of JG 7 opposed their installation in his fighters after a demonstration in February/March 1945, finding the need to constantly adjust range to be unsuited to jet combat tactics.